serghdz/Threat-Hunting-with-Splunk/investigations/investigation-02.md

 ## Investigation

-> **“How would a real SOC analyst investigate suspicious traffic — and how can I build that into a dashboard?”**
+> **“How would a real SOC analyst investigate suspicious traffic, and how can I build that into a dashboard?”**

 With this mindset I asked the following questions:
 - *What looks suspicious in firewall logs?*